Estadio Corona

-The Estadio Corona is a stadium in Torreón, Coahuila, México, and the home stadium of Santos Laguna of Liga MX.
+The Estadio Corona is a stadium in Torreón, Coahuila, Mexico, and the home stadium of Santos Laguna of Liga MX.

 History

 It was completed in 2009, it has a standard capacity of 30,000, with 20,000 for special events.
 The stadium's total cost was US$100 million.
 The stadium replaced the older Estadio Corona, built in 1970 with a capacity of just 18,000.
 The stadium is part of the Territorio Santos Modelo.

 Inauguration

-The inauguration of the stadium took place on November 11, 2009, with a football match between Santos Laguna and Santos FC.
+The inauguration of the stadium took place on 11 November 2009, with a football match between Santos Laguna and Santos FC.
 Before the game, New Orleans Saints cheerleaders, and a concert by singer Ricky Martin preceded the event.
 The party included some of the club's great players, including Jorge Campos, René Higuita, Franco Baresi, Gabriel Omar Batistuta, George Weah, Enzo Francescoli, and Bebeto, as well as Pelé, who was responsible for giving the opening kickoff.
 The FIFA president at the time, Joseph Blatter, was also present.
 The opening statement was given by the President of Mexico Felipe Calderón, accompanied by Coahuila Governor Humberto Moreira.
 The first goal was scored by Vicente Matias Vuoso in the 6th minute of the game.